-Mentalization-Based Treatment (MBT) is a type of psychotherapy developed to help individuals improve their ability to mentalize—that is, to understand and reflect on their own thoughts, feelings, and behaviors and the thoughts, feelings, and behaviors of others.
+Mentalization-Based Treatment (MBT) is a type of psychotherapy designed to help individuals enhance their ability to mentalize—that is, to understand and reflect on their own thoughts, feelings, and behaviors, as well as the thoughts, feelings, and behaviors of others.
 The approach is grounded in the idea that difficulties in mentalizing can contribute to emotional distress and interpersonal problems.

 MBT is most commonly used to treat people with borderline personality disorder (BPD), but it can also be effective for other conditions like depression, anxiety, and eating disorders.
 It was initially developed by Peter Fonagy and colleagues in the 1990s and has since become a well-researched and widely practiced therapeutic approach.